Eric Miller

 Eric Miller focuses his research investigations within the area of transportation modelling and sustainable urban design.

 Professor Eric Miller is a pioneer in the development and application of agent-based microsimulation model systems in large urban contexts.
-As director of the University of Toronto Transportation Research Institute (UTTRI), his research is centered in the implementation of activity-based travel models for use in operational practice.
+His research is centred in the implementation of activity-based travel models for use in operational practice.
 This includes the development of integrated transportation-land use models that permit the analysis of the two-way interaction between transportation systems and urban form.
 His work serves to improve urban transportation best practices and policy decision-making and, thereby improves the quality of life in urban settings.

 Research Areas